obfuscated/cb_arduino_template/README.md

 On Windows:

 On Linux:

 1. Create the ~/.local/share/codeblocks/templates/wizard/
 2. Create a link to the location of the wizard from the steps above:
       ~/.local/share/codeblocks/templates/wizard/arduino-> /<some_location>/cb_arduino_template

-3. Copy the main config.script file to the local config locations: cp /usr/share/codeblocks/templates/wizard/config.script ~/.local/share/codeblocks/templates/wizard/
+3.Copy the main config.script file to the local config locations: cp /usr/share/codeblocks/templates/wizard/config.script ~/.local/share/codeblocks/templates/wizard/
 4. Add the following two lines in the RegisterWizards function to the file ~/.local/share/codeblocks/templates/wizard/config.script if missing